 - Reasonable efforts have been made to contact the debtor in person, including visiting them in their home, if appropriate.

-- Considering the consequences in terms of the possible loss of their home, loss of job and the additional financial costs they will incur in addition to what is owed to the Council (forcing sale on a charging order or Bankruptcy).
+- Consider the consequences in terms of the possible loss of their home, loss of job and the additional financial costs they will incur in addition to what is owed to the Council (forcing sale on a charging order or Bankruptcy).

 - Warning of the serious consequences of either a charging order, forcing sale on a charging order, bankruptcy, or committal to prison and their continued failure to pay the debt, and

-(This information must be retained in accordance with the Council’s Document Retention Policy)
+(This information must be retained in accordance with the Council’s Document Retention Policy).

-It is important that we (and those acting on our behalf) can recognise when someone is vulnerable and what additional measures we (and those acting on our behalf) may need to put in place to ensure than any person who is vulnerable is treated appropriately.
+It is important that we (and those acting on our behalf) can recognise when someone is vulnerable and what additional measures we (and those acting on our behalf) may need to put in place to ensure that any person who is vulnerable is treated appropriately.
 This will also necessitate considering the appropriateness of any recovery action we take.

 What does vulnerable mean?